Types of Business Insurance Explained: Which Policies Do You Need?

 Commercial umbrella insurance isn’t a must-have for your business, but it can be very useful as it compliments your other policies.
 Namely, when you reach your other liability coverage limits, commercial umbrella insurance takes care of the additional expenses.

-This policy is typically very affordable, but it can only be purchased along with other types of business insurance.
+This policy is typically very affordable, but it can only be purchased along with other policies.

 Commercial Auto Insurance